-- 1.4.1.
-Examination and tests on production samples shall be performed to evaluate - the suitability of the product; - the performance of the product as specified by the manufacturer and required by FM Approvals; and as far as practical, - the durability and reliability of the product. - 1.4.2.
-An examination of the manufacturing facilities and audit of quality control procedures is made to evaluate the manufacturer's ability to consistently produce the product which is examined and tested, and the marking procedures used to identify the product.
+- 1.4.1 Examination and tests on production samples shall be performed to evaluate: - the suitability of the product; - the performance of the product as specified by the manufacturer and required for certification; - the durability and reliability of the product. - 1.4.2 An examination of the manufacturing facilities and audit of quality control procedures may be conducted to evaluate the manufacturer's ability to consistently produce the product that is examined and tested, and the marking procedures used to identify the product.
 Subsequent surveillance may be required by the certification agency in accordance with the certification scheme to ensure ongoing compliance.